 Family friendly accommodation:

-There are no two-bedroom suites so families can either take two adjacent rooms (twins are available) or the 4 Superior Rooms have sofas that can be made up as extra beds for an additional charge.
+There are no two-bedroom suites so families can either take two adjacent rooms (twins are available) or the Premium Double Rooms which have sofas that can be made up as extra beds for an additional charge.
 All rooms can accommodate baby cots (free).
 Note that all bathrooms have showers only (no baths)

 The hotel offers a babysitting service